shongscience/PySpark-the-Universe/README.md

 Yes, this cannot be done without Spark Cluster and I need hundreds of Gb memory to complete my analyses.
 Spark can handle even 1000Gb memory in calculations easily?!
 Another Yeh!

-I am a pro-bigdata astronomer, strongly suggesting that we need to adopt the python/PySpark platform more actively in the astronomical field.
+I am a pro-bigdata astronomer, strongly suggesting that we need to adopt the python/PySpark platform more actively in astronomical field.

 Try, then you will love it!

+For details, check out the wiki